vue-styleguidist/vue-styleguidist/docs/Configuration.md

 >
 > `SyntaxError: Support for the experimental syntax 'dynamicImport' isn't currently enabled`

+## `compilerPackage`

+Type: `String`, optional

+Path or name of a module that exports a `compile` and a `getImports` function.
+It will be used to compile your live examples. vue-styleguidist will do `require(config.compilerPackage)` to get the `compile` function.
+- Checkout [examples-loader.ts](https://github.com/vue-styleguidist/vue-styleguidist/blob/dev/packages/vue-styleguidist/src/loaders/examples-loader.ts) to see the implementation on the node side.
+- See [Preview.js](https://github.com/vue-styleguidist/vue-styleguidist/blob/dev/packages/vue-styleguidist/src/client/rsg-components/Preview/Preview.js) to see how it is used in the frontend.

 ## `compilerConfig`

 Type: `Object`, default: `{ objectAssign: 'Object.assign' }`